 In June 2020, the Committee on Leadership In Multicultural Advancement & Training for Everyone (CLIMATE) was initiated by clinical students and clinical faculty in response to the frustration and outrage regarding the social injustice and brutality facing Black, indigenous, and people of color (BIPOC) communities.
 The central goal of CLIMATE is to improve diversity, equity, and inclusion in the Department of Psychology at USC.
-For this upcoming year, Yehsong Kim and Steven Lopez will lead CLIMATE.
 Students and faculty will serve on committees to advance initiatives in four areas: admissions, resources (e.g., speakers), peer mentoring and awards.
 Although CLIMATE was initiated within the clinical area, the departmental graduate student association (GASP) has joined with CLIMATE to broaden the initiatives to include the Department as a whole.